ovld protocol — CLI reference

 --working-directory <path> Override cwd for project resolution

---project-id <id> Explicit project for standalone drafts
+--project-id <id-or-name> Explicit project (UUID or name) for standalone drafts

 --personal Private standalone draft, no project